ghollisjr/cl-opencl-utils/README.txt

     practice is to use (:struct structname) for both.
 See examples/struct.lisp.

-    Also note that as stated below, #'clc de-packages symbols, so members can be defined and referred to using any package.
+    Also note that as stated below, #'clc de-packages symbols (except functions, kernels, and structs defined with defclcfun, defclckernel, and defclcstruct), so members can be defined and referred to using any package.
 To match CFFI style, keyword symbols are recommended for defclcstruct, but in the above examples you can change the package of any of the slot names and the same OpenCL C code will result.

+13. Macros can be defined with defclcmacro:

+    (defclcmacro square (x)
+      `(* ,x ,x))
+    (square 2) ==> (* 2 2) ==> 2*2

+    Macros have already been used to define complex+ and complex- in math.lisp, for example.

+14. Complex numbers are supported by CFFI type (:struct cl_complex).
+    Note that native Lisp complex numbers are automatically converted to and from CFFI, so this type can be used with the OpenCL functions and native complex data can be sent and received.
+See examples/complex.lisp.

 When in doubt, test a form with the #'clc function to see what OpenCL C code it produces.